atlassian/data-center-helm-charts/INSTALL.md

    including a shared read-write volume.
 See the "Volumes" section below.
 * Ingress controller
-   * Because different Kubernetes clusters use different Ingress configurations, the Helm charts will not install an Ingress resource.
-An ingress controller must be installed in the cluster, and an ingress resource using that controller must be provided post-installation.
+   * Because different Kubernetes clusters use different Ingress configurations, the Helm charts provide Nginx ingress templates only.
+By default, *ingress.create* is set to false, an ingress should be created manually after the chart is installed

 # Installation
 1. Add the Helm chart repository to your local Helm installation